JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ```scala
 class MySecurityExtension extends ConnectRestExtension {}
 ```
-This class will need to be packed with your libraries and included in the class path, as we did with other libraries.
+This class will need to be packed with your libraries and included in the classpath, as we did with other libraries.

 ## JDBC Sink Connector

-We need to download the plugin and add it inside the plugins folder.
+We need to download the plugin and add it to the plugins' folder.
 By default, it's `/usr/share/confluent-hub-components/`.

 You can get the .jar with `wget` and copy it inside the Docker image, in the aforementioned folder.
 Or, as suggested earlier, if you are building a project using a building tool, like Gradle, you can use Maven to download all the plugins you might need.
 We only need to add the dependency:
 ```kotlin